 This is a well-designed section in this simple website design for beginners.
 As you can see in your browser, the skills section has a meter to show your proficiency.
 This can be edited in the web design code under the Skills comment.

-On line 209, change the skill that you want visitors to see.
-It's found in the
+You can change the skills that you want visitors to see.
+The names of these skills are found in the

 How good are you at performing this skill?
-To show this off on your site, we need to backtrack to line 207.
-Within the
+To show this off on your site, we need to backtrack to the progress-bar

 div tag, we are going to edit the